Feeling Rejected or Abandoned? Ways to Manage the Pain and Move Forward

 Challenge Your Negative Inner Voice

 The circumstances of your early life almost certainly have embedded some negative beliefs in your mind.
 Now is the time to do some fact-checking.
-Talk back to your internal critic as you take the steps below to become more nurturing to yourself.
+Beliefs you hold about yourself which stem from childhood abandonment are likely causing you undue suffering.
+You can talk back to your inner critic if you discern this voice is more hurtful than helpful to you.
+Practice the intentions below as you take steps to become more nurturing to yourself.

 Practice Self-Compassion